torrejonv/teranode/docs/architecture/architecture.md

 - **Transactions (TX)**.

-- **SubTrees**.
+- **Subtrees**.

 - **Blocks and Block Headers**.

 - **Unspent Transaction Outputs (UTXO)**.

 - **Metadata for a Transaction (TXMeta)**.

 The server uses both HTTP and gRPC as communication protocols:

 - **HTTP**: A ubiquitous protocol that allows the server to be accessible from the web, enabling other nodes or clients to interact with the server using standard web requests.

 - **gRPC**: Allowing for efficient communication between nodes, particularly suited for microservices communication in the UBSV distributed network.

 The server being externally accessible implies that it is designed to communicate with other nodes and external clients across the network, to share blockchain data or synchronize states.

-The various micro-services write directly to the data stores, but the asset service fronts them as a common interface.
+The various microservices write directly to the data stores, but the asset service fronts them as a common interface.

 ---

 ### 4.8.
 Coinbase Service